abudi53/django-nuxt3-notes-app/README.md

 Finally, I would deploy the application to a cloud provider:
 *   **Backend**: Use a service like Heroku, DigitalOcean, or AWS to host the Django API.
 *   **Frontend**: Deploy the Nuxt 3 app to Vercel, Netlify or Cloudflare Pages for easy static hosting and CDN distribution.

+### 8. Backend Improvements

+*   **API Rate Limiting**: Implement rate limiting to prevent abuse of the API.
+*   **Logging and Monitoring**: Set up logging (using Django's built-in logging or a service like Sentry) to monitor errors and performance issues in production.
+*   **CORS Configuration**: Ensure proper CORS settings to allow the frontend to communicate with the backend securely.

+## What AI tools did I use?

+I used Gemini 2.5 pro to help mostly with the initial code generation and structuring (specially for the frontend).
+I also used it to help with the README file and some of the explanations.
+It had some trouble with the frontend setup, so I had to do it myself with the help of the Nuxt3 documentation.
+It also helped with the setup for the unit tests on the backend.